 If a blocked milk duct is not cleared, it can lead to mastitis.
-Mastitis is a common condition that makes your breast tissue painful and inflamed.
-It’s most common in mums who are breastfeeding during the three months after their baby is born (NHS, 2016b) but it can happen anytime.
+Mastitis is a common condition that causes inflammation and pain in the breast.
+It’s most common in the first three months after birth but it can happen anytime (NHS, 2019b).

-- A red, swollen area on one breast (usually not both) that can feel hot and painful when you touch it.
+- A swollen, red or darker area (depending on skin colour), usually on one breast, that can feel hot and painful when you touch it.

 - A breast lump or a hard area.

 - Flu-like symptoms, such as aches, a fever, chills or tiredness.

 - A burning or radiating pain in your breast.

 - Nipple discharge, either white or with streaks of blood.

 As well as trying the above suggestions, your GP might prescribe antibiotics (Jahanfar et al, 2013).
 For more information on continuing to breastfeed with, and treating, mastitis, take a look at this article.

 This page was last reviewed in March 2021